Syndrome of inappropriate antidiuretic hormone secretion

 ADH is a substance produced naturally in an area of the brain called the hypothalamus.
 It is then released by the pituitary gland at the base of the brain.

-- Medicines, such as certain seizure drugs, antidepressants, cancer drugs, opiates (less often), and heart, diabetes, and blood pressure drugs
+- Medicines, such as certain seizure medicines, antidepressants, cancer medicines, opiates (less often), and heart, diabetes, and blood pressure medicines

 - Surgery under general anesthesia